bcgsc/LINKS/README.md

-In v1.8, Users may input multiple distances using the -d parameter, separating each distance by a comma. eg. 500,1000,2000,4000,5000 will extract kmer pairs at these five distance intervals.
+In v1.8, Users may input multiple distances using the -d parameter, separating each distance by a comma. eg. -d 500,1000,2000,4000,5000 will have for effect to extract kmer pairs at these five distance intervals.

-Similarly, the window step size now accepts mutiple integers, each separated by a comma and with the order matching that in -d However, the size of the array can be shorter, and the last valid -t will be propagated to subsequent distances when they are not defined.
+Similarly, the window step size now accepts multiple integers, each separated by a comma and with the order matching that in -d However, the size of the array can be shorter, and the last valid -t will be propagated to subsequent distances when they are not defined.